robcogwork/robcogwork/README.md

 # Work

-Currently working as an intern at DeGamingGroup
+Currently working as a Frontend / webdeveloper at Cogwork AB and diving in to fullstack later this year Got a few freelance projects using sanity as cms and NEXT with framer-motion for MBA and LockerLegends Freelance project for Danscenter Fryshuset a communication app for the school Worked at Degaming group spring 2024
-2 freelance projects using sanity as cms and NEXT with framer-motion for MBA and LockerLegends Freelance project for Danscenter Fryshuset a communication app for the school Worked at Addcode in fall/spring 2022
+Worked at Addcode in fall/spring 2022

-Upcoming wordpress website for and under the lead of Dans.se Done prototyping for a few startups and upcoming projects thru CME Swipe-north and Jolint
+Done prototyping for a few startups and upcoming projects thru CME Swipe-north and Jolint

 ## 🚀 I'm always on the lookout and trying to stay up-to-date on the latest trends.